This is Not a Sequel: Chapter 5

 Still: sent.

-The email remained open on the screen, cheerful and clean.
+The email remained open.
+Cheerful and clean.

 Her calendar had been a clean hole all morning.